UnlockingADHD

 Tahirah Mohamed, who is a stay-at-home mom to nine kids, seven of which have SEN, shared her tips on choosing a secondary school.

 After her daughter had shortlisted eight schools, Tahirah called up each one to interview the AEDs.
-Based on the interview, she could also monitor the tone or non verbal communication from the AEDs, which helped her to decide which school had AEDs that provided adequate support.
+Based on the interview, she could also monitor the tone or non-verbal communication from the AED.
+It helped her to decide which school had AEDs that provided adequate support.

 “We need to listen to [our children’s] perspective,” she said.
 “This is the first step of slowly letting go, because our children are approaching the teen age,” she added.
 After speaking with her daughter, they were able to shortlist six schools they felt suited her.

 To prepare for secondary school, she taught her children to take initiative in their learning.
 She also taught them time management skills.
-She also made sure her children had adequate sleep and nutrition, as she believes staying healthy will help her children cope better.
-Additionally, she also sat down with her children to discuss appropriate Co-Curricular Activities together, though she emphasised the importance of leaving the final decision up to the child.
+She made sure they all had adequate sleep and nutrition, as she believes staying healthy will help them cope better.
+Additionally, she also sat down with her children to discuss appropriate Co-Curricular Activities together.
+She emphasised the importance of leaving the final decision up to the child.

 choosing a secondary school